HOW DOES NUCALA WORK?

 WHAT IS A BIOLOGIC?

-Biologics are treatments that are derived from natural sources and are used to help target key causes of many conditions, like eosinophils in severe asthma.
+Biologics are treatments derived from natural sources and are able to help target certain immune cells, such as eosinophils in severe asthma, which can contribute to inflammation.

 Key take-aways:

-What this means for your severe eosinophilic asthma: Too many eosinophils may lead to inflammation in your lungs.
-Inflammation can cause severe asthma attacks.
+What this means for your severe eosinophilic asthma: In some cases, higher levels of eosinophils could be contributing to inflammation in the lungs.
+That inflammation can cause asthma attacks.

 Simple blood testing can measure the number of eosinophils in your blood